yoyow-org/yoyow_en_docs/docs/api/wallet_api.rst

 2.4.12 update_platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-修改平台信息。
+Modify platform information

-支持格式
+Supported format
 """"""""""""""""
 JSON

-请求方式
+Request method
 """"""""""""""""
 WebSocket; JSON-RPC

-所需密钥权限
+Required private key authority
 """"""""""""""""""
-否
+null

-访问授权限制
+Access authorization limit
 """"""""""""""""""
-| 访问级别: 普通接口
+| Access level: normal interface
-| 频次限制: 是
+| Frequency limit: True

-请求参数
+Request parameters
 """"""""""""""""

-:platform_account:  账号（UID或昵称）
+:platform_account:  Account（UID or nickname）
-:name: 新的平台名称，不需修改则输入 null
+:name: new platform name; enter null if without modification
-:pledge_amount:  新的抵押金额，不需修改则输入 null
+:pledge_amount:  New collateral amount; enter null if without modification
-:pledge_asset_symbol:   新的抵押币种（YOYO），不需修改则输入 null
+:pledge_asset_symbol:   New collateral token type (YOYO); enter null if without modification
-:url: 新的介绍链接，不需修改则输入 null
+:url: New intro link; enter null if without modification
-:extra_data:  新的平台额外数据
+:extra_data:  New platform additional data
-:broadcast:  是否广播
+:broadcast:  Whether to broadcast

-注：
+Note:
-抵押金额和币种必须同时出现或者同时不出现，目前币种只能是 YOYO。
+The amount of the collateral and the token type must appear at the same time or not at the same time.
+The current token type can only be YOYO.
-抵押金额为 0 则为关闭平台
+If the collateral amount is 0, it means closing the platform.

-注意事项
+Precautions
 """"""""""""""""
-无
+null

-调用样例及调试工具
+Call sample and debug tools
 """""""""""""""""""""""""""""""""
 WebSocket:
 ::